EudiaApentsui/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that display current directory contents, including hidden files using the long format

 a script that displays current directory content including hidden files in a long format with the user and group IDs in numbers

+a script that creates a directory named my_first_directory in the /tmp/ directory